 - 4 cups lamb stock if you don't have access to lamb stock use 1/2 chicken 1/2 beef

 - Salt and pepper to taste

 - a good handful of fresh parsley chopped

-Add the stock and vermouth.
-Bring to a boil to book off the alcohol and thicken the sauce, stirring occasionally, boil for 3-4 minutes until thick.
+- Add the stock and vermouth.
+Bring to a boil to cook off the alcohol and thicken the sauce, stirring occasionally, boil for 3-4 minutes until thick.
 Pour the vegetable/sauce mixture over the lamb in the slow cooker.